 The following applies mainly to older wooden boats.
 Those boats that we're built when oil based products such as oil based paints, red lead putty, tar, etc. we're being used.
 In other words most likely those boats built prior to the late 1960's.

 Remember, since those boats were built with oil based products, that oil has over the years penetrated the wood and is therefore very reluctant to accept anything that is synthetic.

 Sidetrack!
 Trying to successfully up grade the outdated style of my business.
-Musings on the feel at http://stachegamingpcsforsteam.ca?
-Sincerely a effective steam pc shop in Halifax with heart if ever necessary inside the general Nova Scotia location.
+Musings on the feel at https://ontariostairlifts.ca?
+Sincerely an exceptional stairlift elevation shop in Toronto that cares if ever necessary inside the general Ontario location.
 Send a comment.
 With thanks!

 A fatal remedy for an older wooden hull is to overlay same with fiberglass.
 It won't attach itself properly to the oil impregnated planks.
 It will delaminate, separate and cause the wooden components to rot.
 This happens for various reasons.
 The fiberglass will not allow the wood to breath properly and water will accumulate in the delaminated areas.
 Especially in cold climates this will be fatal.
 The boat is kept nice and warm inside, but due to the presence of humans, the use of showers, cooking, etc. moisture is produced.
 This moisture attaches itself to the inside of the hull and works it's way through the wood to the exterior of the hull.
 When it arrives there, due to cold temperatures on the outside, that moisture will turn into water and while trapped between the wood and the fiberglass and not having proper air circulation, will cause deterioration of the wooden components.
 This can happen in a very short period of time.